Read all about the best things to do and see in Siquijor Island including witch doctors, marine sanctuaries, tropical beaches, and much more!

 Holy Week (Semana Santa) is the busiest time of the year when it comes to traveling in the Philippines and prices really hike up in places with cultural festivals such as Siquijor Island.

 Culture, nature and adventure, this island surely has it all.
+The Healer Festival sure is one of the best things to do and see in Siquijor Island!

-The 13 Best Things to Do and See in Siquijor Island #13: Relax at the Beach.
+Relax at the Beach.
 Sometimes the Best Thing to Do is to Do Nothing

 Siquijor Island has a vast array of beautiful beaches and many properties have their own private access to them.
 And while Siquijor’s beaches aren’t as breath-taking as the ones in El Nido, the sure are more relaxing.